Beethoven's mandolin music

 Ludwig van Beethoven composed at least six works for mandolin, four of which survive.
 None were published during his lifetime.
 Though known better as a pianist, Beethoven possessed a Milanese mandolin, which was hung beside his piano.
 He was friends with two prominent mandolinists, both of whom were linked to his surviving mandolin music.

-Krumpholz
+Wenzel Krumpholz

 Beethoven cultivated a relationship with Wenzel Krumpholz, a Bohemian violinist and mandolin virtuoso who played the violin in the opera orchestra in Vienna.
 Carl Czerny wrote of Krumpholz that he was one of the first to recognize Beethoven's genius.

 Beethoven had met Krumpholz in Vienna in 1795, after the release of Beethoven's Three Trios for Piano, Op.
 1. Beethoven took violin lessons from Krumpholz and "the close relationship between Beethoven and Krumpholz may have led to the composition of two pieces for mandolin and harpsichord" (WoO 43, Numbers 1 and 2).
 As these were likely first attempts, Beethoven never published the pieces.